dvcoffey/Dreadhunter-Website/README.md

 ## Structure
 The navigation bar will always be available across the site which will provide clear directions for which page the user wants to access.
-The brand is clearly visible in the Navbar so that the user knows they are in the right place The footer will be available at the bottom of every page which will provide acces to the band's Youtube, Facebook and Twitter profiles.
+The brand is clearly visible in the Navbar accompanied by the hero image on the homepage so that the user knows they are in the right place
+The footer will be available at the bottom of every page which will provide acces to the band's Youtube, Facebook and Twitter profiles.
 The site consists of 4 pages:
 1. The Home page